 Owning a home or business isn’t limited to caring for the structure itself—you also have to think about landscape maintenance.
 If you’ve wondered, “How much is lawn care per month?” then you’re going to get your answer.

 Yard maintenance cost varies depending on the size of the lawn, but did you know that grass type matters as well?
-The services you hire for also affect the cost.
-Read on to find how each of these aspects factors into the cost of lawn care per month.
+The services you hire also affect the monthly landscape maintenance cost.
+Read on to find out how each of these aspects factors into the cost of lawn care per month.